SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/exercises-with-loops/exercises-with-loops.md

 ## The Exercises

-We shall work on the following exercises to practice the new loops from this chapter:
+We will work on the following exercises to practice the new loops from this chapter:

 * [Problem: Fibonacci Numbers](/Content/Chapter-7-1-complex-loops/exercises-with-loops/fibonacci-numbers/fibonacci-numbers.md)
 * [Problem: Numbers Pyramid](/Content/Chapter-7-1-complex-loops/exercises-with-loops/number-pyramid/number-pyramid.md)
 * [Problem: Numbers Table](/Content/Chapter-7-1-complex-loops/exercises-with-loops/number-table/number-table.md)